yvcardenas/cse15l-lab-reports/LabReport3.md

 /Users/ycardenas/docsearch/technical/911report/chapter-10.txt
 /Users/ycardenas/docsearch/technical/911report/chapter-11.txt
 ```
 <br>2.
-The second example for the '-print' option is using '' which.
-This is useful because
+The second example for the '-print' option is using a path that leads to the Env_Prot_Agen directory in /technical/government.
+This command prints the paths for every files and/or directory in the given path, including the origical path.
+This is useful because you can check the contents of something and also see how to refernece it.
 <br>Command:
 ```
 $ find /Users/ycardenas/docsearch/technical/government/Env_Prot_Agen -print